Only 13% of ‘Yolanda’ housing occupied, 38% built

 Guevarra maintained contractors are not paid unless such defects are corrected and the agreed-upon projects accomplished.

-Guevarra said all constructions and distributions under the “Yolanda” permanent housing program is targeted to be completed by 2019.
+Guevarra said all constructions and distributions under the “Yolanda” permanent housing program are targeted to be completed by 2019.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.